What is an ice dam?

 Other sources of heat in the attic space include chimneys.
 Frequent use of wood stoves and fireplaces allow heat to be transferred from the chimney into the attic space.
 Inadequately insulated or leaky duct work in the attic space will also be a source of heat.
 The same can be said about knee wall spaces.

 Ice dams can be prevented by controlling the heat loss from the home.

 - Remove snow from the roof.
 This eliminates one of the ingredients necessary for the formation of an ice dam.

 - In an emergency situation where water is flowing into the house structure, making channels through the ice dam allows the water behind the dam to drain off the roof.

 - First, make the ceiling air tight so no warm, moist air can flow from the house into the attic space.

 If your house is built to current codes, there should not be a structural problem.
-Roofs, like the rest of the home, should have been designed to withstand expected snow loads.
+Roofs, like the rest of the home, should be designed to withstand expected snow loads.

 To help you understand the plans, or if you cannot find plans for your home, you may want to contact an architectural engineering firm.
 A professional engineer should be able to evaluate the structure of your home and answer your questions about the strength of your roof.

 Natural roof ventilation

 Natural roof ventilation can help maintain uniform roof temperatures, but if the long-term actions described here are done effectively, then only small amounts of roof ventilation are needed to maintain uniform roof surface temperatures.

-Mechanical attic ventilation NOT recommended
+Mechanical attic ventilation is NOT recommended

-Mechanical attic ventilation IS NOT a recommended solution to ice dams in Minnesota.
+Mechanical attic ventilation is not a recommended solution to ice dams in Minnesota.
 It can create other attic moisture problems and may cause undesirable negative pressure in the home.

 Hire an energy professional

-- Interior repair should be done together with correcting the heat loss problem that created the ice dam(s) or the damage will occur again.
+- Interior repair should be done together with correcting the heat loss problem that created the ice dam or the damage will occur again.

-Reviewed in 2018
+Reviewed in 2022